fhiso/bibliography/bibliography.md

 Tamura Jones, "Genealogy Citation Standard", *Modern Software Experience* (http://www.tamurajones.net/GenealogyCitationStandard.xhtml) -- GEDCOM sources model.

+Louis Kessler, "Standardizing Sources and Citation Templates", *Louis Kessler's Behold Blog*, 2014-08-27 (http://www.beholdgenealogy.com/blog/?p=1395) -- This was the paper submitted to FHISO as CFPS 114 but also contains user comments and discussion.

+Louis Kessler, "How many sources/citations is too many?", *Louis Kessler's Behold Blog*, 2013-12-28 (http://www.beholdgenealogy.com/blog/?p=1357) -- Discusses if sources should be included once per person, or with each event.

+Louis Kessler, "Source Driven Genealogy", *Louis Kessler's Behold Blog*, 2013-02-24 (http://www.beholdgenealogy.com/blog/?p=1288) -- Requirements in the organization of source data.

+Louis Kessler, "Evidence and Conclusion Modelling in Behold", *Louis Kessler's Behold Blog*, 2011-11-12 (http://www.beholdgenealogy.com/blog/?p=858) -- Emphasizes the simple idea of connecting the conclusions directly to the sources.

 ##Standards (Discussion)##

 Tony Proctor, "Bootstrapping a Data Standard", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/06/bootstrapping-data-standard_11.html) -- Opinions on how to proceed when legacy data and the future pull in opposite directions.